 Board meetings have historically been required to be noticed and open to the public, except where a closed session is authorized.
 Committee and subcommittee meetings, where less than a quorum of the board is present, are also required to be noticed and open to the public.
-The only exception is for a committee that consists of fewer than three persons.
+The only exception is for a committee that consists of fewer than three persons and does not exercise any authority of a state body delegated to it by that state body.
 (NOTE - it is the number of persons on the committee [not the number of board members] that is determinative.)